When Aurora reads a configuration file and finds a Job definition, it:

 inevitable realities of distributed systems, it may not be performed.

-stays in a transient task state for too long (such as ASSIGNED
+If a Task stays in a transient task state for too long (such as ASSIGNED

-), the scheduler forces it into LOST
+or STARTING), the scheduler forces it into LOST state, creating a new

-in its place that’s sent into PENDING
+Task in its place that’s sent into PENDING state.

 In addition, if the Mesos core tells the scheduler that a agent has

-become unhealthy (or outright disappeared), the Task
+become unhealthy (or outright disappeared), the Tasks assigned to that

-s are created in their place.
+agent go into LOST state and new Tasks are created in their place.

-state, there is no guarantee a Task
+From PENDING state, there is no guarantee a Task will be reassigned

 to the same machine unless job constraints explicitly force it there.